August 2018 Updated

 New LLC Act Creates Urgency in Operating Agreement

 For most multi-member LLCs, the new laws impact is

-Arizona law governing limited liability companies is
+Arizona law governing limited liability companies has

-being replaced by the new Arizona Limited Liability Company Act, which is a
+been replaced by the new Arizona Limited Liability Company Act, which is a

-complete overhaul of the current law.
+complete overhaul of the previous LLC law.

 The new Act is modeled after the Revised

 Uniform Limited Liability Company Act (RULLCA), which Arizona has adopted with

 the purpose of harmonizing Arizona's LLC statute with LLC laws of other states.